voreille/hecktor/README.md

     ├── README.md
     ├── data
     │   ├── resampled                  <- The data in the nifty resampled and cropped according to the bounding boxes (bb.csv).
-    │   ├── processed                  <- The data converted in the nifty format with the original geometric frame │   ├── raw                        <- The original dicom data │   └── bb.csv                     <- The bounding box for each patient computed with AUTO_CROP_FUNC ├── requirements.txt               <- The requirements file for reproducing the analysis environment, e.g.
+    │   ├── hecktor_nii                <- The data converted in the nifty format with the original geometric frame │   └── bbox.csv                   <- The bounding box for each patient computed with AUTO_CROP_FUNC
+    ├── requirements.txt               <- The requirements file for reproducing the analysis environment, e.g.
     │                                    generated with `pip freeze > requirements.txt`
     ├── Makefile                       <- Used to do set up the environment and make the conversion of DICOM to NIFTI.